 Colorado Independent Women of Film celebrates a unique style, perspective, and artistic vision within Colorado’s indie filmmaking community.
 The two-night festival features short films (narrative and documentary), music videos, experimental works, trailers, web-based programming, animations and excerpts from feature-length movies, with the filmmakers in attendance to take part in a spirited ‘talkback’ with the audience.
 Films directed and/or written by women will receive the highest priority, as well as works under 8 minutes.
-Movies featuring Colorado actresses will also be considered.
+Movies featuring Colorado actresses, cinematographers, or other prominent contributions by local women will also be considered.

 “I am hoping that Colorado Independent Women of Film will bring together the passionate women filmmakers we have in our state and spur on more great works to come,” says Sarah R. Lofti, an award-winning student filmmaker whose short film The Last Bogatyr, a national finalist in the 37th Student Academy Awards, screened at the 2011 festival alongside the trailer for her next film, Waking Eyes.
 “There are many national women’s film festivals that promote women from around the country, but there is something spectacular about encouraging women here in Colorado to rise to the occasion.”